 I have only ever bought one social media course.
 This is the Social Media Manager School created by Andrea Vahl and Phyllis Khare.
 Both of them are top social media managers with several years of experience.
 The course is good for both newbies and advanced users.
 It was very helpful to me.

 It covers everything from how to manage social media, to attracting clients and managing them efficiently.
+You will find a lot of social media manager tutorials here.

 Tools you must invest in